collective/collective.transmute/docs/docs/concepts/index.md

 ## In-place migrations (upgrades)

-Plone provides built-in upgrade mechanisms to migrate older sites to newer versions using "in-place" upgrades.
+Plone provides built-in upgrade mechanisms to migrate older sites to newer versions using in-place upgrades.
 This approach is often the simplest and fastest when your site has minimal customizations, add-ons, or content types.

 For example, upgrading from Plone 5.2 (Python 3) to Plone 6 Classic is typically straightforward.
 However, in-place migrations can become complex when dealing with major changes, such as moving from Plone 4.3 to Plone 6.1, migrating from {term}`Archetypes` to {term}`Dexterity`, or implementing {term}`Volto` support.

-## ETL add-ons for Plone
+## ETL add-ons and packages for Plone

-The Plone community has developed robust tools for handling migrations using the {term}`ETL` ({term}`Extract`, {term}`Transform`, {term}`Load`) process.
-Two notable solutions are:
+The Plone community has developed robust tools for handling migrations using the {term}`extract`, {term}`transform`, {term}`load` ({term}`ETL`) process.
+Notable solutions include Transmogrifier, `collective.exportimport`, and `plone.exportimport`.

 ### Transmogrifier